Cassandra: The aftermath of Troy and Cassandra's death

 The final resting place of Cassandra is either in Amyclae or Mycenae.
 Statues of Cassandra exist both in Amyclae and across the Peloponnese peninsula from Mycenae to Leuctra.
-In Mycenae, German business man and pioneer archeologist Heinrich Schliemann discovered in Grave Circle A the graves of Cassandra and Agamemnon and telegraphed back to King George I of Greece:With great joy I announce to Your Majesty that I have discovered the tombs which the tradition proclaimed by Pausanias indicates to be the graves of Agamemnon, Cassandra, Eurymedon and their companions, all slain at a banquet by Clytemnestra and her lover Aegisthos.However, it was later discovered that the graves predated the Trojan War by at least 300 years.
+In Mycenae, German businessman and amateur archaeologist Heinrich Schliemann erroneously claimed to have discovered in Grave Circle A the graves of Cassandra and Agamemnon and telegraphed back to King George I of Greece:With great joy I announce to Your Majesty that I have discovered the tombs which the tradition proclaimed by Pausanias indicates to be the graves of Agamemnon, Cassandra, Eurymedon and their companions, all slain at a banquet by Clytemnestra and her lover Aegisthos.However, it was later discovered that the graves predated the Trojan War by at least 300 years.